Home Case Studies

 4. 4

-Growth.
-Built a Q4 war plan: staged inventory by September 1, pre-loaded Lightning Deals and Best Deals for October Prime Day and Black Friday, and shifted 40% of annual ad budget into the 90-day holiday window.
-Q4 alone delivered $1.4M, up from $820K the prior year.
+Inventory + Q4 War Plan.
+Rebuilt the replenishment model with seasonal coefficients and 10 weeks of cover for holiday sellers.
+Staged inventory by September 1, pre-loaded deals for Prime Day and Black Friday, and shifted 40% of annual ad budget into the 90-day holiday window.
+Q4 alone hit $1.4M, up from $820K.

 Monthly Revenue Over 18 Months